simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 4:  Ceres search

+Given a grid of letters, do a word search.
+I started off with a nice clever algorithm using objects and recursion, which worked perfectly with the tiny sample data, but gave me one extra for the bigger sample.
+After some lengthy investigation, I worked out I was being too clever - and my words were changing direction, which wasn't allowed.
+Then adding a limit to changing direction, I then realised I had no efficient way of trying to start from the same X twice.

+So I threw that all away, and an hour in, started over with string manipulation.
+Took 30 minutes to get the first part and a further 10 for the second part.
+Kicking myself.

+Good puzzle, though.

 ## Day 3:  Mull it over

 Parse a string - no, wait, six strings (:facepalm) - looking for valid calculations inside garbage text.